Skip to content

 After previously not caring about United States politics at all, you now call yourself a Democrat or a Republican

 Still Bored At Work?
-Then Check Out: The Largest Tree In The World - The General Sherman Tree
+Then Check Out: How To Leave The United States!
+The Very, Silly Version!

 You finally understand the rules of gridiron – and can even explain them without confusing your non-American friends